 In the past, we mostly saw roommate groups in college areas.
-Now, adults of all ages are likely to share rental homes to manage the high cost of housing in many areas.
+Now, adults of all ages are likely to share rental homes in order to manage the high cost of housing in many areas.
 Fair Housing laws that traditionally protected large families may now be used to protect the rights of unrelated people who choose to share households.
 Conversely, some local ordinances such as in Bellevue, impose limits on the number of unrelated adults living in a dwelling unit.
-Given all these changes, it may be time to look at your policies on roommates.
+Given all these changes, it may be time to take a look at your policies on roommates.

-Unless you have strict limitations on occupancy due to a septic system or local laws, it is best to be open to larger household groups that may apply.
+Unless you have strict limitations on occupancy due to a septic system or local laws, it is best to be open larger household groups that may apply.
 For example, you may have created a standard of two per bedroom in your small one-bedroom apartment… but what if a couple with an infant thinks it’s the perfect place to live for a couple years while they save to buy a home?
 A loose guideline suggested by HUD is two per bedroom plus one person, but they stress that you should always be flexible.
 Yes, there is a point where too many people in a dwelling will lead to habitability issues, but unless you have serious concerns, this should not be cause for denial.
 Just make sure to check your local laws and comply with any restrictions.

 Screening and Lease Signing

 It is always a good idea to screen each prospective adult occupant using the same criteria, and ensure their combined income meets your minimum income requirement.
 By requiring every competent adult occupant to become party to the rental agreement, you have greater control to enforce the agreement and collect rent or damages from any of them as needed.
 If when screening, one prospective tenant causes you to deny the group, do not reveal information to the group at large.
 You must maintain the privacy of each applicant in compliance with the Fair Credit Reporting Act.